ajg/form/README.md

 Now any value with type `Binary` will automatically be encoded using the [URL](http://golang.org/pkg/encoding/base64/#URLEncoding) variant of base64.
 It is left as an exercise to the reader to improve upon this scheme by eliminating the need for padding (which, besides being superfluous, uses `=`, a character that will end up percent-escaped.)

 Standard-library types that implement these interfaces work out of the box.
-Notably, that includes [`math/big`](http://golang.org/pkg/math/big/)'s `Int`, `Float` and `Rat`, which therefore encode and decode losslessly at arbitrary precision — the natural destinations for numeric values that may exceed Go's primitive types, which fail loudly rather than truncate silently when a value is out of range.
+Notably, that includes [`math/big`](http://golang.org/pkg/math/big/): `Int` and `Rat` encode and decode losslessly at arbitrary precision, and `Float` at its destination's precision — a 64-bit mantissa by default (already wider than `float64`), or any precision pre-set on the destination value with `SetPrec` before decoding.
+These are the natural destinations for numeric values too large for Go's primitive types; decoding an out-of-range value into a primitive fails loudly rather than truncating silently.

 Keys
 ----